-The development would prevent open views from Skipton Road to the locks and the wider countryside and detract from the feeling of being in an important rural environment.
+The proposed development would prevent open views from Skipton Road to the locks and the wider countryside and detract from the feeling of being in an important rural environment.

-Due to the slope of the site, even if trees were planted on the canal elevation; those houses close to Skipton Road would have their roof line (and possibly top floor) above the height of the trees.
+Due to the slope of the site, even if trees were planted on the canal elevation; those houses closest to Skipton Road would have their roof line (and possibly the higher section of the properties) above the height of the trees.
 This would detract from the overall setting of the fields, canal, locks and wider countryside.
 It would also have a detrimental effect on the amenity value of the area.